 When decorated U.S. Marine Al Simmons is killed in cold blood, he makes a deal with the demon Malebolgia to come back as his assassin.
 But when he rises as Spawn, all hell really breaks loose.

 Famed comic book creator Todd McFarlane is sitting in the director’s chair for the first time in a new movie adaptation of his 1990s Image Comics icon, Spawn.
 Since 2016, McFarlane has publicly worked to get a new movie based on his best-selling character off the ground.
-Finally, in 2020, things look full speed ahead.
+Finally, in 2020, things looked full speed ahead.

 With a cast in place and the successful studio Blumhouse Productions ready to back the movie, it's only a matter of when, not if, Spawn hits theaters.